Renosterveld – the Story

 What is Lowland Renosterveld?

-Untitled-1Lowland Renosterveld is the relatively fertile clay-based veld type that occurs in the low-lying areas of the Western Cape, South Africa.
+Lowland Renosterveld is the relatively fertile clay-based veld type that occurs in the low-lying areas of the Western Cape, South Africa.
 Renosterveld is part of the Fynbos Biome, although it is very distinct from Fynbos.
-The main difference is that it generally lacks, with some exceptions, the three distinct Fynbos elements, i.e. the Proteas, Ericas (heather) and Restios (reeds).
-Renosterveld is one of the richest ecosystems in the world, mostly due to its extraordinary bulb diversity.
-However, the Renosterveld we see today is very different from what it was 300 years ago, before the advent of large-scale commercial agriculture in the Western Cape.
+The main difference is that it is never dominated by, and generally lacks (with some exceptions), the three distinct Fynbos elements, i.e. the Proteas, Ericas (heather) and Restios (reeds).
+Renosterveld is the richest of Mediterranean ecosystems in the world, and is renowned for its extraordinary bulb diversity.
+However, the Renosterveld we see today is very different from what it was 300 years ago, before the extermination of megaherbivores and the advent of large-scale commercial agriculture in the Western Cape.

 Before European farmers settled in the region, Renosterveld supported large numbers of big game, including Black Rhino, Eland and the now extinct Bluebuck and Quagga.
 It was also possibly a far more grassy system, with some areas even having a very high Rooigras (Themeda triandra) component, with a much higher plant diversity.
 The combination of grazing and browsing game animals of varying sizes maintained the diversity and structure of this system.
 Sadly, the replacement of large game animals with small selective feeders, such as cattle and sheep, combined with years of poorly-informed management (i.e. over-grazing and too little or too much burning) has allowed extensive areas of this special veld to become severely degraded and dominated by ‘unwanted’ shrubs, such as Renosterbos (Elytropappus rhinocerotis).